-- That the local pay table officers an honourarium of \$25 each, at the end of each month, excluding July and August and during any executive officer's leave of absence for more than 30 days. - That the local may spend up to \$250 for promotional materials for the local's booth at the Annual Labour Day Picnic.
+- That the local pay table officers an honourarium of \$25 each, at the end of each month, excluding July and August and during any executive officer's leave of absence for more than 30 days. - That the local may spend up to \$250 for HEU promotional materials and giveaways for the local's booth at the Annual Labour Day Picnic.

-- That the local may spend up to \$100 per month for discretionary expenses to conduct the business of the local, and which must be ratified at the next local meeting with quorum. - That the local give away two (2) HEU Boutique products per local meeting as door prizes. - That the local celebrate HEU Day, which may include food, HEU Boutique items, and wage replacement for up to two (2) people, up to a total maximum of \$1,000. - That the local may spend up to \$100 on food for each local meeting. - That the local may spend up to \$100 per month for meeting rooms. - That the local may spend up to \$100 per month for office expenses, including internet. - That the local provide retiring members, who have attended 50 per cent of local meetings in the year prior to retiring, which may include three (3) meetings and up to two (2) letters, with a \$100 gift. - That the local send two (2) additional delegates to the HEU regional meeting, covering necessary wage replacement, shared hotel, mileage, and per diem as per HEU policy. - That the local executive introduce a budget based on expenses and guidelines arising from the Local By-Laws and foreseeable expenses for the year, at the February general membership meeting.
+- That the local may spend up to \$100 per month for discretionary expenses to conduct the business of the local, and which must be reported and ratified at the next local meeting with quorum. - That the local give away two (2) HEU Boutique products per local meeting as door prizes. - That the local celebrate HEU Day, which may include food, HEU Boutique items, and wage replacement for up to two (2) people, up to a total maximum of \$1,000. - That the local may spend up to \$100 on food for each local meeting. - That the local purchase an annual Zoom subscription for up to \$200. - That the local may spend up to \$100 per month for office expenses, including internet. - That the local provide retiring members, who have attended 50 per cent of local meetings in the year prior to retiring, which may include three (3) meetings and up to two (2) letters, with a gift valued up to \$100. - That the local send two (2) additional delegates to the HEU regional meeting, covering necessary wage replacement, shared hotel, mileage, and per diem as per HEU policy. - That the local executive introduce a budget based on expenses and guidelines arising from the Local By-Laws and foreseeable expenses for the year, at the regular March membership meeting.